okcscott/okcscott.github.io/_posts/2016-02-11-lifechurch.md

 tags:
 - Ruby on Rails
 - SaaS
-- Ionic
-- HTML
+- React Native
-- CSS
+- Heroku
-- Javascript
+- Sidekiq
-- Rubygem
+- Redis
-- API
+- Elasticsearch
-- Objective-C
+- APIs
 ---

 _The following is work done while on staff at Life.Church since 2012.
 None of it is my intellectual property and the rights to everything belong to Life.Church...I'm assuming._

 During my time at Life.Church, I've worked on a few different development teams.
-For a while, I was on Interactive, which is a part of the larger Creative Media team.
+For a while, I was on Interactive.
 The primary responsibility of that team was managing the Life.Church website.
 In 2014, the Life.Church website underwent a major overhaul.
-With the help of the brilliant [Adam Fairhead](http://fairheadcreative.com), it was a major success.
 We shifted the site from being content-heavy to leading with more images and storytelling.
-We switched from a Ruby on Rails site to a Liquid website.
-It provided a much snappier experience since it is serving up just static html, like the good ol' days.
+From a techincal side, we sw

 ### Life.Church API